miroslavpejic85/mirotalk-docs/docs/mirotalk-p2p/host-protection.md

 # When HOST_PROTECTED is set to true, valid username and password from the HOST_USERS list are required to initialize or join a room.
 HOST_PROTECTED=true # true or false

-# When HOST_USER_AUTH is set to true, valid username and password in URL parameters are required for authentication.
+# When HOST_USER_AUTH is set to true, valid username and password are required for authentication.
 HOST_USER_AUTH=false # true or false

 # List of valid host users along with their credentials in JSON format.